 The main language of Greece is Greek.
 English is often spoken in tourist centres.

-The time zone in Italy is GMT+2, 2 hours ahead of London GMT.
+The time zone in Greece is GMT+2, 2 hours ahead of London GMT.

 Greece is a great destination to visit all year round.
 Weather forecasts for spring/autumn are usually very mild with warm and sunny days.
 In summer, temperatures can rise quite high with most days sunny and temperatures dropping only slightly in the evenings.
 Please make sure to check the weather forecast for Italy before you depart as this will give you a better idea of what clothing to pack and what weather to expect whilst on tour.